 "I am not married and have no children at this time.
 So, I am pretty flexible with my schedule.
 If I had a choice, I would prefer the late shift, as I am a bit of a night owl.
 However, I am excited about the opportunity to become a part of this team and am willing to work where I'm needed."

 "Each day at 8am my co-worker and I set aside 15 minutes to discuss what each other has on their plates.
 We are able to hear each other's work load and offer help when needed.
 Working together we are able to divide and conquer and avoid an unmanageable workload."

-"I think that people who are not nurses or are not familiar with the nursing industry hear 'LPN' and often think that we don't have critical nursing skills like RNs.
-The truth is, LPNs provide a great deal of hands-on care to patients, and that care requires learning very critical nursing skills.
-I think many LPNs sell themselves short because they haven't sought a higher degree, and I really feel like it is important for us to learn that we are a valuable part of a multi-dimensional team."
+"I think that people who are not nurses or are not familiar with the nursing industry hear 'LPN' and often feel that we don't have critical nursing skills like RNs.
+The truth is, LPNs provide a great deal of hands-on care to patients, and that care requires learning essential skills of nursing.
+I see many LPNs sell themselves short because they haven't sought a higher degree, and we must uphold that we are a valuable part of a multi-dimensional care team."

 "I fully understand that my workload will increase from time to time and I easily accept that.
 Personally, I prefer it when times are busy, so I definitely do not mind an increase in workload."

 "During my career as a nurse, I have found out that the number of patients that I'm comfortable handling is relative to the unit that I'm working on.
 In a highly acute ICU, I've worked with as a high as 8 patients on a shift and felt this was overwhelming.
 On a Med/Surg unit, 8 patients on a unit that I'm responsible for is low.
 No matter the unit that I work on, I have a great method in place for prioritizing the needs of my patients and make sure that all of my patient's needs are met in a timely manner."